 The size and placement of dbspaces and sbspaces depend on the tables and indexes stored within them.
-Here are some basic guidelines to help determine the size and placement of your tables, indexes, and the smart large objects.
+Here are some basic guidelines to help determine the size and placement of your tables, indexes, and smart large objects.
 Given the number and size of the disk drives available on your system, you may not be able to follow these guidelines to the letter, but follow them as best you can, keeping in mind that the goal is to minimize disk I/O contention.

-Separate indexes onto a different disk drive from the tables they index table records from disk into memory.
+Separate indexes onto a different disk drive from the tables they index

+If the Informix optimizer determines that an index will speed up the execution of a query, it will read pages of the index into memory, search the pages for a match, and read matching table records from disk into memory.
 Storing the index and table on the same disk forces the disk head to unproductively travel back and forth between the index and the table.
-Arranging the tables and indexes on separate disks allows multiple disk heads to simultaneously read from the index and the table-reducing disk head travel and seek time.
+Arranging the tables and indexes on separate disks allows multiple disk heads to simultaneously read from the index and the table, reducing disk head travel and seek time.